EGTortuero/viga/README.md

 <table>
 <tr><td>--input FASTAFILE</td><td>Input file as a nucleotidic FASTA file.
 It can contains multiple sequences (e.g. metagenomic contigs)</td></tr>
-<tr><td>--diamonddb DIAMONDDB</td><td>DIAMOND database that will be used for the protein function prediction.
-The database MUST be for amino acids.
-The database must be created from a amino acid FASTA file as indicated in https://github.com/bbuchfink/diamond</td></tr>
-<tr><td>--blastdb BLASTDB</td><td>BLAST database that will be used to refine the protein function prediction in hypothetical proteins.
-The database must be an amino acid one, not nucleotidic.</td></tr>
-<tr><td>--rfamdb RFAMDB</td><td>RFAM database that will be used for the ribosomal RNA prediction.
-RFAMDB should be in the format "/full/path/to/rfamdb/Rfam.cm" and must be compressed accordingly (see INFERNAL manual) before running the script.</td></tr>
 <tr><td>--modifiers TEXTFILE</td><td>Input file as a plain text file with the modifiers per every FASTA header according to SeqIn (https://www.ncbi.nlm.nih.gov/Sequin/modifiers.html).
 All modifiers must be written in a single line and are separated by a single space character.
 No space should be placed besides the = sign.
 For example: [organism=Serratia marcescens subsp. marcescens] [sub-species=marcescens] [strain=AH0650_Sm1] [moltype=DNA] [tech=wgs] [gcode=11] [country=Australia] [isolation-source=sputum].
 This line will be copied and printed along with the record name as the definition line of every contig sequence.</tr></td>
 </table>